epfl-si/mongodb.ops/README.md

 ## About

 This repository contains the Ansible script to setup a MongoDB Community Edition server on a RHEL virtual machine.
-It use the [Ansible Suitcase], a portable Ansible wrapped in a shell script called [mongosible](./mongosible).
+It uses the [Ansible Suitcase], a portable Ansible wrapped in a shell script called [mongosible](./mongosible).
 Among others, it uses the [community.mongodb] collection.

 ## Prerequisites

-In order to be able to run the [mongosible](./mongosible) script, acess to the `/keybase/team/epfl_mongodb` directory is required.
+In order to be able to run the [mongosible](./mongosible) script, access to `/keybase/team/epfl_mongodb` directory is required.
 In addition, you need to be within the EPFL network.